deepu401/artificial-star-glow/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+📌 Note: This repository is for portfolio purposes only.
+You are free to view the code, but please do not reuse it without permission.